gdsports/IntelliKeys_uhls/examples/ikrawevent_ard/README.md

 The DotStar library is currently only used to turn off the TM0 RGB LED.

 The tinyUSB library is used to emulate USB keyboard and mouse to the Computer.

-I will see if it possible to use keyboard, mouse, serial, and mass storage at the same time.
-I have an M4 Express board to try this.
+I confirmed keyboard, mouse, serial, and mass storage work at the same time.
+An M4 Express board or any M0 or M4 board with SPI or QSPI Flash should work.

 Looks like SPI Flash will be required unless there is a way to use part of the SAMD21 Flash for MSC.
-I do not see this as an option.